bdraco/aiodiscover/README.md

 ## Features

--   Store values and retain the prior value in memory
--   ... some other functionality
+-   Discover hosts on the network via ARP and PTR lookup

 ## Quick Start